webclinic017/horus/README.md

 - SPIKE: Make use of incode documentation
 - Apply performance tips from the rust perf book to the entire codebase
 - Make the whole project representable
+- Create tutorials for how to create a strategy, how to backtest a strategy and how to run a strategy

 ### Autoquant
 - Consider the case that no strategy has been found